 Public Export Credit Insurance in the Netherlands: An Input–Output Approach

 This study assesses the contribution of the Dutch public export credit insurance facility (ECIF) to Dutch GDP and employment.
-Unlike previous studies, which generally adopt the gravity model of trade, we adopt an input-output approach.
-The results show that the contribution of economic activity insured by the public ECIF to GDP averages 0.24 percent annually.
-This concerns value added generated both by exporters and their domestic suppliers in the value chain.
-The contribution to employment shows an average of 0.27 percent, accumulating to 95,000 jobs (FTE) over 5 years.
+Unlike previous studies concerning export credit insurance, which generally adopt the gravity model of trade, we adopt an input–output approach.
+The results show that the contribution of economic activity insured by the public ECIF to GDP averages 0.24% annually.
+This concerns value added generated both by exporters and by their domestic suppliers in the value chain.
+The contribution to employment shows an average of 0.27%, accumulating to 95,000 jobs (FTE) over 5 years.
 The estimated contribution of the public ECIF to the Dutch economy should be considered an upper boundary of its true contribution.
-Therefore, we examine the extent to which the above economic gains would be realized if the facility was unavailable using highly disaggregated trade data.
-The basic idea is that if certain products are only exported to certain destinations with the aid of the public ECIF, then this suggests 100 percent additionality.
+Therefore, we examine the extent to which the above economic gains would be realised if the facility was unavailable using highly disaggregated trade data.
+The basic idea is that if certain products are only exported to certain destinations with the aid of the public ECIF, then this indicates a high degree of additionality.
 The inconclusiveness of our results underlines the difficulties in assessing the degree of additionality.

 Suggested Citation: Suggested Citation